 To give dog owners space to exercise and socialise their animals, there are designated off-leash areas.
 However, the general community also uses these spaces.
 Dog owners must follow certain rules - such as having their animal under effective control - if they want to have their dog off leash.

-Strategic Aim To provide access to public and open spaces for dogs and their owners, whilst also providing dog free areas for non-animal owners.
-What success looks like: Reduction in dog attacks Less complaints
+To provide access to public and open spaces for dogs and their owners, whilst also providing dog free areas for non-animal owners.

+- Reduction in dog attacks - Less complaints